Thinking about moving here?

 Occasionally I have heard some local people complain about the cost of living here, but they don’t know about the cost of living and doing business elsewhere or in the big cities, they have been here most of their lives, and some families have been here for three generations.

 So this website is my way of reaching out to the world and letting them see Springfield through my eyes.
-I lived in the city for 20 years and coming here was a bit of a culture shock at first.
+I lived in the city for 20 years and coming here was a bit of a culture shock.
 It required an attitude adjustment.
 So if you come, leave your stress in the city, take a deep breath and go for a walk to the city park.

 Compared to the big city, Springfield is a quiet and remote area.
 You may have to learn to shop on the Internet or else travel 50 to 200 miles to get what you are looking for.
 Its a wonderful place to live, but you may have to know how to entertain yourself.